AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

       Put_Line (Integer'Image (X));
    end Main;

-Now we also get the compiler warning about the pragma :ada:`Assert` condition.
+Now we also get the compiler warns us about the pragma :ada:`Assert` condition.
 When run, the failure of pragma :ada:`Assert` on line 7 raises the exception :ada:`Ada.Assertions.Assertion_Error`.
 According to the expression in the assertion, :ada:`X` is expected (incorrectly) to be above 99 after the